xDherick/Reserva-de-Salas/README.md

 2 - Acesse o diretório do projeto.

-3 - Instale as dependências:
+3 - Instale as dependências no terminal:

 npm install